-Perceived cost of someone’s home is also a big swayer of opinion.
+The perceived cost of someone’s home is also a big swayer of opinion.
 Forty-seven percent say they would negatively judge someone if their home looks cheap.
-Perceived cost of neighborhood is number two when it comes to what people judge about cost: 43% say they would judge someone whose neighborhood looks cheap.
+The perceived cost of a neighborhood is number two when it comes to what people judge about cost: 43% say they would judge someone whose neighborhood looks cheap.

 When it comes to what inside your home will garner judgement, cheap furniture and cheap decor are the frontrunners: 30% say they would judge someone for having cheap-looking decor, and another 30% say they would judge someone for having cheap-looking furniture.